aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 $ d20085ec140486cc01d0cade40e71a9f056fa2cadb2c4f78c883a3db5b5ec72e
 ```

 Navigate to DynamoDB console and add a record to DynamoDB table.
-As initial state, set `is_enabled=0` to demonstrate the error behaviour.
+As initial state, set `is_enabled=0` to demonstrate the error behavior.
 Place your calculated device token to `<DEVICE_TOKEN>`.
-You can use following JSON as a reference:
+You can use the following JSON as a reference:

 ```json
 {